Last updated on July 4, 2023 by Wandering our World

 You can’t beat lochside camping.
 Not only do you get fantastic views, you also have access to a water supply – always a good thing when wild camping.

-There’s plenty of good spots to wild camp on the shores of Loch Morar, but one of our favourites is beside the ruins of the Chapel of Inverbeg.
+There’s plenty of good spots to wild camp on the shores of Loch Morar, but favourite is beside the ruins of the Chapel of Inverbeg.
 Not only is there a path to get there, but you also get to indulge in a piece of Scottish history.

-As always, make sure you set up your tent away from the path and out of the way of other people who may wish to enjoy the chapel and views.
+As always, make sure you set up your tent out of the way of other people who may wish to enjoy the chapel and views.

 3. Rhu Point Beach